SVLG1002 McCusker Centre for Citizenship Internship

-- Students are able to (1) engage in real work in a community service context; (2) demonstrate professional responsibility and citizenship by using their knowledge and skills to better the environment in which the community service experience takes place; (3) reflect, think deeply and discuss cogently how the service experience affected them and supported their learning about civic engagement and responsibility; and (4) present an evidence-based argument about the reciprocity of the service learning experience, demonstrating that both the service recipients and the student gained from the exchange.
+- Students are able to (1) engage in real work in a community context; (2) demonstrate professional responsibility and citizenship by using their knowledge and skills to better the environment in which the community experience takes place; (3) reflect, think deeply and discuss cogently how the service experience affected them and supported their learning about civic engagement and responsibility; and (4) present evidence of the reciprocity of the experience, demonstrating that both the organisation stakeholders and the student gained from the exchange.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.